alex-trueman/contactr/README.md

 ### Code of conduct

-Please note that the 'contactr'project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+Please note that the `contactr` project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By contributing to this project, you agree to abide by its terms.